albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 -  Scenery library and userdata databases\ ``C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel\little_navmap_db``

-These directories to not contain executable files and are accessed frequently by *Little Navmap*.
+These directories do not contain executable files and are accessed frequently by *Little Navmap*.

 macOS